jinyoung/aime/README.md

 ```

-In this example, the Publisher class remains unchanged, preserving its object-oriented design.
-The langobject framework wraps the Publisher instance, providing an AI-enhanced proxy that can intercept the generateJoke method call and process it using AI services.
+In this example, the Writer class remains unchanged, preserving its object-oriented design.
+The langobject framework wraps the Writer instance, providing an AI-enhanced proxy that can intercept the generateJoke method call and process it using AI services.

 #### Comparison
 - LangChain and Semantic Kernel offer comprehensive solutions for AI integration but may require adapting your application's architecture to fully leverage their capabilities.